Multics > About

 • Item smallscreensize in config2.htmi defines the width of a "small" device screen.
 It is currently 600px.

 • Pages that can be reformatted to a narrow device window set the viewport, and add CSS that hides the JavaScript menus and displays an alternate simplified menu bar if the screen is small.
-(Smartphones do not support HOVER so the dropdown menus are hard to use these devices; the simplified menus don't depend on the feature.
-The simplified menus are initially hidden until the user clicks "MENU" -- the hidden state is in a hidden checkbox.)
-Most pages can be reformatted.
+(Smartphones do not support HOVER so the dropdown menus are hard to use on these devices; the simplified menus don't depend on the feature.
+The simplified menus are initially hidden until the user clicks "MENU" -- the hidden state is in an invisible checkbox.)
+Most pages were reformatted.
 A few page wrappers do not set the viewport.

-• The alternate simplified menu bar shows the same first and second level headings as the drop-down menus, except that the Sites menu item does not list the 40 or so site biographies because the list would use too much screen space.
+• The alternate simplified menu bar shows the same first and second level headings as the drop-down menus do, except that the Sites menu item does not list the 40 or so site biographies, because the list would use too much screen space.
 The full list of sites is one click away.

 • Some pages, e.g. source code, MTBs, and papers, cannot be reflowed to a small window.
 For these, we leave the viewport alone and let visitors scroll right or left as necessary.
 MTBs cannot be reflowed, so mtbwrapper.htmi does not set the viewport.
 Conference papers cannot be reflowed, so paperwrapper.htmi does not set the viewport.
 A few wide pages, like site-timline.html, cannot be reflowed, so widepagewrapper.htmi does not set the viewport.